theramiyer/blog/content/posts/2019/2019-11-05-how-to-survive-a-heart-attack-when-alone.md

 >
 > Unfortunately you don’t know if you’ll be able to make it that far.
 >
-> You have been trained in <span class='small-caps'>CPR</span>, but the guy who taught the course did not tell you how to perform it on yourself.
+> You have been trained in {{< smallcaps "CPR" >}}, but the guy who taught the course did not tell you how to perform it on yourself.
 >
 > <span class='small-caps'>HOW TO SURVIVE A HEART ATTACK WHEN ALONE?</span>
 > Since many people are alone when they suffer a heart attack without help, the person whose heart is beating improperly and who begins to feel faint, has only